helenaonsum/cse15l-lab-reports/labReport1.md

 2. Using ssh:

-  Type in the command: `ssh cs15lsp23xx@ieng6-202.ucsd.edu` *Replace the xx with the letters from your course-specific account (example: in my case 'gp', so the command would read `ssh cs15lsp23gp@ieng6-202.ucsd.edu`for me)*
+  Type in the command: `ssh cs15lsp23xx@ieng6.ucsd.edu`

+  *Replace the xx with the letters from your course-specific account (example: in my case 'gp', so the command would read `ssh cs15lsp23gp@ieng6-202.ucsd.edu`for me)*

   If it is your first time connecting to this server you will get a message that looks similar to this:

-  *Used "-240" so as to get image example of first time log in, as I have logged into 202 before*
+  *(I used "-240" so as to get an example image of a first time log in, as I have logged into 202 before)*

    ![Image](ssh-ing into 240.png)

   Answer yes to the prompt by typing it into the command line and press enter.

-  Then type in your password (Be aware: your password will be hidden from view when you are writing it) and press enter.
+  Then type in your password and press enter.

+  (Be aware: your password will be hidden from view when you are writing it)

   You should then see something like this:

   ![Image](Succsessful 202 log in.png)